Updated: November 20, 2024

 What is the cost of living in Lisbon: Is it an affordable city?

-Compared to many other countries in Europe, Portugal is a very affordable country to live in.
+Compared to many other countries in Europe, the cost of living in Portugal is reasonable.
 Most things, from securing an apartment to eating in your local restaurant, are significantly cheaper when compared to other Western European countries.
 However, factor this against the salaries and the minimum wage, which are also considerably lower than in many other countries.

 The cost of living, as in any country, is dependent on your income, financial situation, and spending habits.
 Do you want to frequent that luxurious rooftop with your favorite cocktail?
 Are you happy to eat at home most nights?
 Do you want to enjoy the culinary delights of the country?
 These are the things that you should consider when looking at the cost of living.
 Yes, one thing that cannot be stated enough is that the costs of living will vary depending on your lifestyle.